phamnhungoctuan/auto-deploy-laravel/README.md

-# auto-deploy-laravel
+# Auto deploy Laravel source with Envoy
-Auto deploy source with Laravel Envoy
+Laravel Envoy provides a clean, minimal syntax for defining common tasks you run on your remote servers.
+Using Blade style syntax, you can easily setup tasks for deployment, Artisan commands, and more.
+Currently, Envoy only supports the Mac and Linux operating systems.

 # Required: